Louis Chude-Sokei: Sonic Arts

 Chude-Sokei is founder of Echolocution: Sonic Arts and Archiving, a project which asks the question, "What can we learn if we return to sites of trauma and violence through sound and techniques of listening?"
 As part of his work with Echolocution he was lead artist/curator of Sometimes You Just Have to Give it Your Attention, a sound art/sonic archiving project which won the Kulturstiftung Des Bundes Award from the German Federal Cultural Foundation in 2020.
 The album of sound recordings and installations from that project was released in 2024.

+Chude-Sokei also collaborated with Marina Rosenfeld on her audio and performance art installation "µ (mu)" at the Curtis R. Priem Experimental Media and the Performing Arts Center in New York and the Gwangju Biennale in South Korea in 2024.

-His work in sound has led him to collaborate with a number of artists and musicians, for example, the iconic Berlin electronic artists, Mouse On Mars with whom he has produced sound installations and the album Anarchic Artificial Intelligence (Thrill Jockey, 2021).
+Chude-Sokei's collaborations also include the iconic Berlin electronic artists, Mouse On Mars, with whom he has produced sound installations and the album Anarchic Artificial Intelligence (AAI) and toured with the band internationally in support of the album (Thrill Jockey, 2021).

+He also collaborated with them on Spatial, No Problem, released in 2026.
+The project was reggae/dub icon Lee "Scratch" Perry's final album project before he died.
+Chude-Sokei contributed field recordings for Spatial, No Problem, and performed at the album's live premiere at The Barbican in London.

+He also curated an immersive installation based on the music of Spatial, No Problem at the National Sawdust in Brooklyn as a part of Carnegie Hall's Festival of Afrofuturism in 2022, prior to the release of the album.
+Chude-Sokei was also a curator of that festival.

+Chude-Sokei and Jan St. Werner, co-founder of Mouse on Mars, also collaborated in a separate project, No Nation Left But the Imagination, at Maerzmusik in March 2026.

 The Bill T. Jones/Arnie Zane Dance Company adapted sections of his book, The Sound of Culture, for their 2023-2024 touring show Curriculum II.
-He has also collaborated and performed with renowned figures such as musician and writer, David Grubbs, artists/composers Marina Rosenfeld, Jan St. Werner, Dimitris Papadatos (Jay Glass Dubs), the Egyptian artist Yara Mekawei, the conceptual artist duo, Mendi &Keith Obadike, and the well-known Kurdish vocalist and women's rights activist, Hani Mojtahedy.
+He has also collaborated and performed with renowned figures such as musician and writer, David Grubbs, the Egyptian artist Yara Mekawei, the conceptual artist duo, Mendi &Keith Obadike, Andi Thoma, Tyler Friedman, and the well-known Kurdish vocalist and women's rights activist, Hani Mojtahedy.

+He also contributed to Jay Glass Dubs' "Innocent Again", from his 2023 album You Would Love Me Now.

+Chude-Sokei's vocals were featured on Indigenous Resistance's track, "Decolonizing Decolonization" from their album IR 80 Searching For The Dub Sublime in 2026.

-Chude-Sokei was a curator of Carnegie Hall's 2022 Afrofuturism Festival and is currently an advisor to the Guggenheim Museum's Art and Technology Initiative in partnership with LG Electronics.
+Chude-Sokei is currently an advisor to the Guggenheim Museum's Art and Technology Initiative in partnership with LG Electronics.
 His work was central to the official German Pavilion at the 2024 Venice Biennale, where he also contributed a sound installation entitled "Thresholds," which lent its title to the Pavilion itself.